techidaily/site-win11-tips/source/_posts/resolving-chrome-profiles-issues-on-windows-devices.md

 That's it.
 Restart Google Chrome and check for the issue.

- We've covered how to give your browser a fresh start in our guide on[how to clear the cookies and cache in Chrome](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) .
+ We've covered how to give your browser a fresh start in our guide on [how to clear the cookies and cache in Chrome](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) .

 ## 6\.
 Update Google Chrome